 I am a salesman based in London thinking about re-locating to run a rural campsite.
 My family owns a farm in Cornwall and we would like to turn 8 acres into a luxury camping site with geodesic domes as accommodations.
 Will I need planning permission for that purpose?

-We have been lately approached by many landowners and aspiring businesses in UK about the practical side of setting up a luxury camping site.
+We have been lately approached by many landowners and aspiring businesses in the UK about the practical side of setting up a luxury camping site.
 A number of questions related to planning permission for a geodesic dome.
 To answer this and similar enquiries, we decided to seek advice at the source and sent our enquiry to the UK authorities.
 Here’s what we have found out.

 Contact Local Planning Authority